Echocardiogram

 Results

-Request a echocardiogram appointment
+Request an echocardiogram appointment

 FAQs

 Yes.
 Echo contrast is not the same as CT contrast.
 Echo contrast creates tiny bubbles in your bloodstream that disappear within a few minutes.
 The most common side effect of echo contrast is back pain shortly after it enters the body.
-This happens to a small number of patients who receive it..
+This happens to a small number of patients who receive it.

 The ultrasound images are reviewed by a cardiologist.
 The cardiologist writes a report and sends it to your doctor.
 Then your doctor discusses the results with you.